The Euclidean numbers: The existence of the field of the Euclidean numbers

 For limit $j$, assume that the ultrafilters $\mathcal{U}(\eta_{s})$ have been conveniently defined for all $s< j$.
-Then, for all $r<j$, the family of filters
+Then, for all $r<j$, all families of filters

-is included in $\U(\eta_{r})$, by induction hypothesis, hence it has the finite intersection property.
-Then also the union of all these families has the \FIP , because $\eta<{\eta_j}$ implies $\eta<{\eta_r}$ for some $r$ strictly in between $s$ and $j$.
-So any ultrafilter containing this union can be taken to be $\mathcal{U}(\eta_{j})$.
+are included in $\U(\eg_{r})$, by induction hypothesis, hence all of them share together the finite intersection property.
+Then also the union of all these families for $r<j$ has the \FIP , because $\eg<{\eg_j}$ implies $\eg<{\eg_r}$ for some $r<j$.
+So any ultrafilter containing this union can be taken to be $\mathcal{U}(\eg_{j})$.